Skip to main content

 MetricTypeLabelsDescription

-app_infoInfoname, versionApplication name and version.
+app_infoGaugename, versionApplication identity as name and version.
 Set once when the process starts from built-in metadata.

 app_status_recovery_modeGauge1 if the engine is in recovery mode, 0 otherwise.
-Changed whenever the engine enters or exits recovery mode.
+Changes whenever the engine enters or exits recovery mode.

 Collection metrics

-These metrics provide visibility into collection sizes, vector counts, and optimization state.
+These metrics provide visibility into collection sizes, vector counts, point counts, and optimization state.

 MetricTypeLabelsDescription

-collections_totalGaugeTotal number of collections (both loaded in memory and present on disk).
+collections_totalGaugeTotal number of collection, both loaded in memory and present on disk.
 Increased on creation and decreased on removal.

-collection_pointsGaugecollectionNumber of points in a collection.
+collection_pointsGaugecollectionLive point count in a named collection.
 Taken from the count of external identifiers the collection tracks.

-collection_vectorsGaugecollection, vector_nameNumber of vectors in a collection across all vector spaces.
+collection_vectorsGaugecollection, vector_nameVector count per named vector space.
 Calculated by summing vector counts per space; updated on inserts, deletes, and rebuilds.

 collection_running_optimizationsGaugecollection1 if the collection is undergoing a rebuild or optimization, 0 if idle.
 Set when a rebuild task begins and cleared when it ends.